Influenza (the flu)

 • wash your hands before touching your eyes, nose, and mouth

-• if you need to go out when you are unwell, wear a mask and practice social distancing
+• if you must go out when you are unwell, wear a mask and keep your distance

-• throw tissues away immediately and wash your hands
+• throw away used tissues straight away, then wash your hands

-• clean frequently touched surfaces regularly, such as mobile phones, keyboards, remote controls, door handles, taps, tables, benches, gym equipment and fridge doors (flu viruses can be removed using household detergent)
+• clean surfaces you touch often, like phones, door handles and remotes (flu viruses can be removed using household detergent).

 Vaccination

 Vaccination is the best way to reduce the risk of getting the flu.
-Being vaccinated gives you protection against the flu by building immunity to the virus and preventing transmission of the virus to vulnerable people in the community who can’t be vaccinated, such as babies who are younger than 6 months and adults with low immunity..
+Being vaccinated every year gives you protection against the flu by building immunity to the virus.
+This can also help prevent the spread of the virus to vulnerable people in the community.

 Annual influenza vaccination is recommended for everyone aged 6 months and older.
-Influenza vaccination is particularly recommended for:
+Influenza vaccination is recommended and especially important for:

 • children aged 6 months to less than 5 years